 One of the most important functions baby teeth serves as are guides for when the permanent teeth erupt.
 They do this by holding the space for the grown-up teeth.
 When the crowns of the permanent teeth erupt, they actually push against the roots of the baby teeth.
 This causes the roots to either melt away or resorb.

-Furthermore, your child’s baby teeth are with your child as they learn to chew, bite and speak.
+Furthermore, your child’s baby teeth are with your child as they learn to chew, bite, and speak.
 For those first six or so years of your child’s life, they will rely exclusively on these primary teeth to perform these functions, and some of those teeth will even hang on until your child is around 12 years old.
 Your child needs their baby teeth to stay healthy, and you want them to fall out naturally, not to be pulled or fall out due to decay, which is why it’s so important to ensure that you are taking proper care of your child’s baby teeth.
 This includes regular checkups with a pediatric dentist.